 Banks, credit unions, and online lenders offer loans designed to replace an assortment of consumer debt with a single loan, usually at a lower interest rate.
 Though debt consolidation loans work for some, it’s important to understand what each lender’s terms and the potential risks are if you miss payments.

-Banks and credit unions are the best source of unsecured loans, but they tend to be selective about who they approve.
+Banks and credit unions are a good source for unsecured loans, but they tend to be selective about who they approve.
 People with the best credit scores get the lowest interest rates.
-If you have several credit cards with balances that carry 25% annual interest rates and your bank offers a loan to pay off that debt with a consolidation loan carrying an 8% rate, taking the loan would work well.
 Credit unions tend to offer better deals than banks, so shop around.

-Online lenders are another option.
-These lenders often approve a loan in a few days and will accept borrowers with lower credit scores than banks or credit unions.
+Online lenders often approve a loan in a few days and will accept borrowers with lower credit scores than banks or credit unions.
 Beware: The interest rates could be much higher.